mvaganov/CmdLineAsteroids/notes.md

 If I did want to create code that didn't use a Time singleton, designed with Dependency Inversion in mind, I would:
 	Create an interface for Time objects
-	Give every object that uses Time a reference to a Time object, via the interface Populate that time object reference on initialization, probably using a factory pattern, like ObjectPool.
-	I would add additional properties to each object using a Time to query and change the Time instance at runtime.
+	Give every object that uses Time a reference to a Time object, via the interface Populate that time object reference on initialization I would add additional properties to each object using a Time to query and change the Time instance at runtime.

 `scene`